Portgordon: Portgordon harbour

 The original harbour of 1797 was constructed with wooden piers.
 Both fishing and an import/export trade thrived, and Portgordon became the principal port in the area.

 The Gordon estates transferred first to George Gordon, 5th Duke of Gordon and thence to his nephew Charles Gordon-Lennox, 5th Duke of Richmond.
 In 1859 the Duchess of Gordon presented a barometer for the use of the fishermen and it was installed at the harbour.
-The Harbour Committee turned in the late 1860s to Charles Gordon-Lennox, 6th Duke of Richmond when the condition of the harbour was deteriorating and generally becoming inadequate for the increasing traffic.
+The harbour committee turned in the late 1860s to Charles Gordon-Lennox, 6th Duke of Richmond when the condition of the harbour was deteriorating and generally becoming inadequate for the increasing traffic.
 He agreed to pay for reconstruction if the fishermen would assist with transport of materials from Lossiemouth and Hopeman.
 The new harbour would enclose 3 acres, and cranes were to be installed for the first time at Portgordon.
 Construction took place between 1870 and 1874 and subsequently over a hundred boats were registered in the harbour.
 Success was short-lived though, and the number of boats was in decline by 1881 due to competition from new harbours in Buckie and Buckpool.

 By 1904 the harbour was beginning to silt up and boats were having to wait for the tide to be able to enter harbour.
 Charles Gordon-Lennox, 7th Duke of Richmond was asked to build an extension to the eastern pier to stop the beach from washing into the harbour, but only dredging was carried out, in 1906 and 1907.
-In 1908 the Duke offered to give the harbour to the community along with £2,000 to pay for the extension, but this offer was turned down in 1909, with many villagers concerned about maintenance costs.
+In 1908 the duke offered to give the harbour to the community along with £2,000 to pay for the extension, but this offer was turned down in 1909, with many villagers concerned about maintenance costs.
 In 1935 ownership of the harbour transferred from the Gordon-Lennox family to the Crown Estate Commissioners when Frederick Gordon-Lennox, 9th Duke of Richmond sold his Scottish estates to pay crippling death duties.

 By 1945 there were only fourteen boats in the harbour, and little commercial activity.
-Crown Estates Commissioners closed the harbour in 1947, and it was thereafter used only by a few pleasure craft.
+The Crown Estate Commissioners closed the harbour in 1947, and it was thereafter used only by a few pleasure craft.
 The structures were further damaged in the North Sea flood of 1953.
 By the late 1970s the north-west corner was breached and the mouth of the harbour was seriously silted up.
 Funded by various grants, the 69th Gurkha Independent Field Squadron rebuilt the harbour between 1985 and 1989.

+Fishing

+Reporting on Portessie, Buckie and Portgordon in 1911, the Annual Report of the Fishery Board states:

+"The majority of fishermen at these creeks are seldom at home longer than to repair their boats for the different herring fishings throughout the year, working from the principal centres in Scotland, England and Ireland.
+The fishermen are in a prosperous condition".
+The principal kind of fish landed in Portgordon for that year were codlings.